top of page

 So dedicated to this principal was she that she inserted into her living will a paragraph prohibiting any treatment that might involve the death of another creature—no pig or monkey parts for her.
 And she specified that her carcass disposal should in no way take up space or hurt the planet and, if possible, her remains should be a benefit to all living and nonliving things.

 She ponders this as she lies on her deathbed, gazing through smoky eyes at the water-stained ceiling in the Sacred Heart Charity Nursing Home.
-Aware but blind to the pealing floral-wallpapered walls, broken television, and unused visitor’s chair, her gaze is internal and panoramic.
+Aware but blind to the peeling floral-wallpapered walls, broken television, and unused visitor’s chair, her gaze is internal and panoramic.

 At sixty-five, with thin white hair and weathered complexion, Hannah looks at least twenty years older.
 No wonder, as she had rejected all forms of unnecessary self-care such as skin lotions and dental appointments—a logical financial decision to accommodate her bare-bones budget.
 For forty years she worked as a site cleaner for a landscaper.
 She began as an apprentice gardener, hoping to learn the business, but when she saw that young married men with families to support needed the promotions, she altered her goal and cleaned so diligently she became known simply as “the site cleaner”—the unnamed person who came in after the crew was done and swept, dumped, repaired, cleared, and, unbeknownst to everyone, recycled plants known as weeds and relocated “pest” critters to other locales, then disappeared, leaving property owners to marvel at how a whole crew of men could have been so conscientious and careful.